Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/scraping/integrated.md

 // Navigate to the page to scrape await driver.get("http://localhost:3000");

-// Create a handle for the document object const document = await driver.executeScript("return document;");

-// Scrape the page
-const documentJSON = await driver.executeScript(Native.fromNode, document);

-// Create an Alfa page representation const alfaPage = Page.of(
+// Get the driver and turn it onto a page representation that the Code Checker can work with const alfaPage = await Selenium.toPage(driver);
-  Request.empty(),
-  Response.empty(),
-  Document.from(documentJSON as Document.JSON),
-  Device.standard()
-);
 ```

-Here also, only the building of `documentJSON` and `alfaPage` are really specific to the scraping; they can be repeated to get the page in different states if needed.

 ## Cypress